gotthardp/lorawan-server/doc/Administration.md

 You can administrate and manage the server via a set of web-pages or via a REST API.
 By default, the server listens on HTTP port 8080 and expects "admin" as both username and password.
+You can access it via a web browser by entering the URL `http://server:8080`, where `server` is the IP or the hostname of your server.

 The port and default credentials (which are set when the server database is created) can be changed in the [`sys.config`](../lorawan_server.config).
 The credentials can